bluecatlabs/gateway-workflows/README.md

 By: Your Name (youremail@domain.com)
 Date: DD-MM-YYYY
 Gateway Version: X.X.X
-Description: Brief description of what the workflow does and the expected behavior
+Description: Brief description of what the workflow does and the expected behaviour
 ```